 We are a friendly society so why not consider joining us.
 Click hereSee the About page for more information about NIAG and how to join.

 Today Northamptonshire is not normally associated with major industries other than perhaps agriculture.
 A county more for 'passing through' on the way to somewhere else.

 The county, however, does have a rich past of industry – quarrying for iron ore, building stone and engineering.
 It also has a rich heritage in boot and shoe manufacturing of both national and international significance.
 In the eighteenth century there was a thriving woollen textile industry.

-The river Nene provided power for many mills as it flowed through the county.
+The River Nene provided power for many mills as it flowed through the county.
 The county was, and is, also strategically positioned on long-distance road, canal and railway routes.

-A few pictures from our recent summer programmes:
+Images from our recent summer programmes

-More images can be seen in the Photo Gallery.
+More images can be seen in the Photo GalleryPhoto Gallery.